ScottEKendall/Microsoft-Platform-SSO/README.md

 ![](images/JAMF_ADE_General.png)

-3. In the Configuration Profiles section, make sure that your Platform SSO group is checked, so it will get pushed down during new enrollments
+3. In the Configuration Profiles section, make sure that your Platform SSO profile is checked so it will get pushed down during new enrollments

 ![](images/JAMF_ADE_ConfigProfiles.png)